-The City of Airdrie in an effort to support local businesses who have been impacted by COVID-19 will be allowing for the use of temporary patios and retail spaces on city owned Right-of-ways and within private commercial sites.
+The City of Airdrie in an effort to support local businesses who have been impacted by COVID-19 restrictions will be extending the Temporary Outdoor Patio and Retail Space Program until December 31, 2021.

 The City of Airdrie’s Planning & Development Department is committed to processing applications, as well as protecting the health and safety of our employees.
 Please see our revised operating procedures below (note that procedures may change in the future).

 With access to the internet, you may download and print development application forms here.
 The most frequently requested application forms for our customers include:

 - Application for Development Permit - Change of Use (pdf)

 - Application for Development Permit - Curb-Cuts, Second Driveways & Driveway Widening (pdf)

 - Application for Development Permit - Home Business (pdf)